 Supply chains were already demanding flexibility before COVID-19, especially since the lifecycles of products have been becoming shorter and shorter.
 When coronavirus lockdowns hit, unprecedented roadblocks in the supply chain emerged.
 In this new era of business, we have quickly learned that we need supplier flexibility and contingency plans in order to merely stay afloat.
 Reduced shortages and excess of inventory creates a more flexible chain.
 If one supplier has to shut down due to a lack of safety measures or minimized labor, you can call upon your other suppliers to meet your inventory requirements.
 This means no lag time in the fulfillment process, so no holdups getting the right inventory out the door at the perfect time.
 Diversification equals flexibility, and flexibility equals speed.

 Check out these 5 steps to building a more flexible supply chain, starting with diversification.

 Supplier diversification is a lot more than just finding new factories to produce your goods.
-It’s about selecting the right supply partners to become a part of a complex supply chain network that works seamlessly and transparently to deliver the best customer experience.
+It’s about selecting the right supply partners to become a part of a complex supply chain network.
+A network that works seamlessly and transparently to deliver the best customer experience.
 This strategic move requires innovative technology and an experienced management team to ensure the supply chain is optimized for success in both the big picture as well as the little details.
 If you’re looking for the right supply chain strategy for your business, Redwood Logistics offers cutting-edge consultation services.
-We partner with you one-on-one to determine the best supply chain design and also select the state-of-the-art technologies that will optimize your network.
+We partner with you to determine the best supply chain design.
+Additionally, we help you select the state-of-the-art technologies that will optimize your network.